 \section{Assumptions, consistency, and asymptotic normality}

 The statistical analysis of the NLS estimator requires some care.
-Upon inspecting Eq.\ \eqref{amean}, it becomes evident that the sample objective function $Q_n(\theta)$ is continuous but lacks differentiability on the set of discontinuities $\gamma \in [\ubar\gamma,\bar\gamma] \cap \mathbb{Z}$ at which $Q_n(\theta)$ has "kinks"; see the discussion in Section \ref{sec:A1} of the appendix.
-Importantly, even the suitably standardized population counterpart might not be everywhere differentiable, a crucial prerequisite for asymptotic normality; see, e.g. \citet[Section 7]{newmc:94}.
-To ensure differentiability --at least in the limit-- we must allow the number of cohorts to diverge.
-However, this poses a second challenge: The nonlinear regression function degenerates if the number of cohorts diverges.
-To see this, it is helpful to recognize that under certain regularity conditions laid down below
+Upon inspecting Eq.\ \eqref{amean}, it is evident that the sample objective function $Q_n(\theta)$ is continuous in $\theta$ but has ``kinks'', i.e.\ lacks differentiability, if $\gamma \in \mathbb{Z}$.
+Importantly, even its suitably standardised population counterpart might not be differentiable everywhere, a crucial prerequisite for the asymptotic normality of $\theta_n$ as $n \rightarrow \infty$, see e.g. \citet[Section 7]{newmc:94}.
+To ensure differentiability --at least in the limit-- we must allow for the number of cohorts $m$ to diverge.
+However, the resulting setting poses two further challenges: First, contraction (or invertibility) arguments, that turn out to be very convenient when establishing the required uniform results in similar settings like GARCH models, score driven models, or, more generally, nonlinear time series models (e.g.\ \citealp{jensen:04}, \citealp{strau:06}, \citealp{blasques:18}, or \citealp[Section 6]{potscher:13}), fall short in our setting.
+In view of Eq.\ \eqref{Qn}, this follows readily by recognising that the mapping $f_{t,s}(\cdot)$ defined via $a_{t,s} = f_{t,s}(a_{t-1,s},y_t;\gamma)$, is not contracting in its first argument because

+if $m$ (and thus $u$) diverges.
+Second, the nonlinear regression function degenerates if the number of cohorts diverges.
+To see this, it is helpful to recognise that under certain regularity conditions laid down below